Conspiracy epidemic, born in US, spreads in Europe - RFI

 "It's not a virus, it's a tool to use power.
 The elite of the world has been organising this.
 Yes, for so many people it's too crazy to imagine it's true.
 But they have been working on it for more than 20 years," said Monique Lustig, a restaurant owner.

-A little further on, Jeffrey, a 21-year-old student, distributes leaflets denouncing in particular the "Great Reset", a plan by the World Economic Forum to revive the economy after Covid-19.
+A little further on, Jeffrey, a 21-year-old student, distributes leaflets denouncing in particular the "Great Reset", a plan by the World Economic Forum to revive the economy after Covid-19.#photo3

 He alleges it conceals hidden aims of controlling freedoms and reducing populations.